NickColley/design-of-forms/src/transit-and-mailing-documents/folders-suitable-for-postal-purposes/index.md

 Bottom section is blank.
 Schematic B back (2nd Journey).
 Middle had main face of folder is below the first fold and has Official paid royal mail stamp with space for address (1st journey address), at least 1 1/2 inches below the top of the face.
 Has frank over official paid stamp.
 Bottom section has title DR. to J. Jones, space for money value in £ s. d. and the slot for the tongue.
-With stamp 'RECEIVED WITH THANKS'.]({{ page.url }}7.jpg)
+With stamp “RECEIVED WITH THANKS”.]({{ page.url }}7.jpg)

 <figcaption>
 2. Double journey folder